guylabs/angular-spring-data-rest/README.md

 * `url`: The url of the link from which to fetch the data.
 * `key`: The name of the link which is used to name the property in the data object.
 * `data`: The data object in which the new property is created with the response of the called `url`.
+* `fetchLinkNames`: The fetch link names to allow to process the fetched response recursiveley
+* `recursive`: True if the fetched response should be processed recursively, false otherwise.

 ### Configuration of the `SpringDataRestAdapter`